RonIovine/pshell/README.md

           for command history.
 ```
 There is also an `expect` wrapper script, `pshell.exp`, that will wrap `telnet` to provide functionality
-similar to the above `pshell` client for things like single-shot commands, command repeat etc but for
+similar to the above `pshell` client for things like command mode single-shot commands, file based commands,
-TCP based pshell servers.
-The `expect` scripting package must be installed on your host.
-The following
+command/file repeat etc but for TCP based pshell servers.
+The `expect` scripting package must be installed
-is the usage of the expect script.
+on your host.
+The following is the usage of the expect script.
 ```
 $ pshell.exp -h